quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

   - Timestamp of event
 4. EDP ignores changes to ignored prefixes (`BucketIgnorePrefixes` parameter) in the source S3 bucket (e.g. `raw/*`)
-5. EDP publishes events to an AWS EventBridge bus and can forward events to external EventBridge buses
+5. EDP publishes the events to an AWS EventBridge bus.
+6. Event is forwarded to external EventBridge buses and/or a user-defined Lambda function
-6. Users subscribe the Amazon SNS topic created to recieve notifications
+7. Users subscribe the Amazon SNS topic created to recieve notifications

-## Example EDP events

-Currently, EDP generates two different events:

-- `package-objects-ready`
-- `package-ready`

-### `package-objects-ready`
+## `package-objects-ready` Event Type

-This event signals that a batch of files is ready to be packaged.
+This event signals that a batch of files is **ready to be packaged**.

 For example with `p.set_dir(".", f"s3://{e['detail']['bucket']}/{e['detail']['prefix']}")`, followed
 by `p.push()`.